mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 #### EXAMPLE 1.2

-If the specific heat capacity of water is 4.2 x 10³ J kg⁻¹ K⁻¹, calculate the amount of energy needed to raise the temperature of 10.00 kg of water from 312 K to 322 K.
+If the specific heat capacity of water is 4.2 x 10³ $J\cdot kg^{-1}\cdot K^{-1}$, calculate the amount of energy needed to raise the temperature of 10.00 kg of water from 312 K to 322 K.

 **SOLUTION**